Santiago (1956 film): Production

 The project was first announced in July 1955 and was originally known as The Greater Courage.
 It was based on an unpublished novel by Martin Rackin, who also acted as producer.
-Although Ladd had his own production company, Jaguar Productions, who released movies through Warner Bros, he made this movie for Warners solely as actor.
+Although Ladd had his own production company, Jaguar Productions, who released movies through Warner Bros.
+Pictures, he made this movie for Warners solely as actor.

 "The principal difficulty, whether you take a salary from a studio or are in business for yourself, is finding the right story", said Ladd.
 "Once the story is set, the operation follows a pattern, so you may as well own a piece of the negative – even if you have to beg, borrow or steal to get your hands on it."

 Martin Rackin hired John Twist to work on the script.
 Female lead Rossana Podestà had just made Helen of Troy.

 The jungle set cost $125,000.
 The film's sets were designed by the art director Edward Carrere.